 For Reason #1 – Fish Died to Untreated Tap Water

-The solution to this problem is very simple.
+The solution to this problem is straightforward.
 Buy a bottle of aquarium water conditioner.
 Years ago when I was a kid, people used solid crystal like water conditioner.
 Nowadays, more water conditioners are in liquid form.

-While they are all good and work just fine, I recommend Prime for new tanks because it can not only do the typical tasks of water conditioner which is to neutralize chlorine and chloramine, but it can also detoxify ammonia and nitrite for up to 48 hours, which can come in handy for a new tank.
+While they are all good and work just fine, I recommend Prime for new tanks.
+Because it can not only do the typical tasks of water conditioner which is to neutralize chlorine and chloramine, but it can also detoxify ammonia and nitrite for up to 48 hours.
+It can come in handy for a new tank.

 For Reason #2 – Fish Died to Shock From Sudden Changes

-Most fish can adapt to a certain range of water chemistry (PH, hardness, etc.) and water temperature without problem if given time.
+Most fish can adapt to a range of water chemistry (PH, hardness, etc.) and water temperature without a problem if given time.
 However, many new fish keepers do not know this.
-They will simply “dump” newly bought fish into their fish tanks immediately.
-The water in the tank obviously has different chemistry makeup and temperature compared with the water in the plastic bag that came with the fish.
-Unlike human being, fish are cold blood animal, and they can’t regulate their own body temperature like we do.
-Sudden change of water temperature can “shock” the fish and even cause them to die!
-The water PH and hardness are also extremely important; the sudden drastic change in either of them can result in the fish’s death.
+They will just “dump” newly bought fish into their fish tanks immediately.
+The water in the tank obviously has different chemical makeup and temperature compared with the water in the plastic bag that came with the fish.
+Unlike the human being, fish are cold blood animal, and they can’t regulate their body temperature as we do.
+A sudden change of water temperature can “shock” the fish and even cause them to die!
+The water PH and hardness are also critical; the sudden drastic change in either of them can cause fish to die.

 Solution: Before you open the plastic bag, put the bag into the fish tank water.
 Let it sit there for at least 20 minutes for the temperature of the water in the plastic bag to become the same as the water in the tank.
 Many novice fish keepers do that after listening to the sellers at the fish stores, however, what they miss is the next step.